christiandudel/dtms/README.md

-  distribution of waiting time to first visit, (partial) distribution of waiting time to last exit, (partial) distribution of waiting time to absorption, based on (partial) distributions variance/standard deviation and median of occupancy time and first visit/last exit, Markov chains with rewards.
+  distribution of waiting time to first visit, (partial) distribution of waiting time to last exit, (partial) distribution of waiting time to absorption, based on (partial) distributions variance/standard deviation and median of occupancy time/first visit/last exit/time to absorption, survivorship function, Markov chains with rewards.
 - Inference: analytic standard errors and variance-covariance matrix for transition probabilities; simulated inference using the bootstrap and the block bootstrap for other quantities, supports parallel computing.